pkavousi/similar-users/Answer-to-question.md

 the pipline.
 The metric in the config.yml file is "Minkowski" with a P=2, which is the same as Euclidean.
 ###
 2. **We have provided you with a relatively small sample of users.
 At true scale, the number of users, and their associated behavior, would be much larger.
 What considerations would you make to accommodate that?**

+- We can precompute a table with nearest neighbors(e.g. 10 most similar users) for each user on daily basis and save it in Azure database.
+Then a call to the API  directly query the database and lower the response time.
+This comes with the cost of precomputing job on daily basis but the API response could be very fast.

-- I would first focus on the Database side, for example index the user alphabetically, or fo example partition the data based on the view date or registration date.
-Then I leverage the partitions filter in my SQL ETL, for example for a View_date, I add a view_date_mnth and apply it in a "where" clauses, such as
+- I would also look into optimization on the Database side, for example index the user alphabetically, or fo example partition the data based on the view date or registration date.
+Then I leverage the partitions filter in my SQL ETL for feature generations, for example for a View_date, I add a view_date_mnth and apply it in a "where" clauses, such as
 ###
 ```
 where